|« PreviousNext »|

 To create an instance store-backed Linux AMI, start from an instance that you've launched from an existing instance store-backed Linux AMI.
 After you've customized the instance to suit your needs, bundle the volume and register a new AMI, which you can use to launch new instances with these customizations.

-If you need to create an instance store-backed Windows AMI, see Creating an Instance Store-Backed Windows AMI in the Amazon Elastic Compute Cloud Microsoft Windows Guide.
+If you need to create an instance store-backed Windows AMI, see Creating an Instance Store-Backed Windows AMI in the Amazon Elastic Compute Cloud User Guide for Microsoft Windows.

 The AMI creation process is different for instance store-backed AMIs.
 For more information about the differences between Amazon EBS-backed and instance store-backed instances, and how to determine the root device type for your instance, see Storage for the Root Device.
 If you need to create an Amazon EBS-backed Linux AMI, see Creating an Amazon EBS-Backed Linux AMI.